Faculty Mobility for Partnership Building Program

 Institutions must ensure documents are complete and accurate as per the instructions.
 Revised documents will not be accepted after the deadline.
 Documents in a language other than English or French must be accompanied by a translation.

-- Outlines how the scholarship will be used to cover the eligible expenses for the candidate with respect to the proposed activities
+• Outlines how the scholarship will be used to cover eligible expenses for the candidate with respect to the proposed activities

-- CV of the candidate (maximum six pages)
+• CV of the candidate (maximum 6 pages)

-- A copy of the Privacy Notice Statement for Canadian participants signed by the candidate and dated within the last six months
+• A copy of the Privacy notice statement for Canadian participants signed by the candidate and dated within the last 6 months

 Scholarship selection criteria